 The SSA Quarters of Coverage History System (QCHS) is available for purposes of verifying whether a lawful permanent resident has earned or can receive credit for forty (40) qualifying quarters.
-If the individual does not have documentation, they cannot participate until verification of forty (40) quarters of work is received from either the SSA or the individual.
+If the individual does not have documentation, he/she cannot participate until verification of forty (40) quarters of work is received from either the SSA or the individual.

 If the SSA determines that its existing records do not verify that an individual claiming forty (40) credits or quarters has the forty (40) credits or quarters and the individual believes the SSA records are not correct, the SSA will work with the individual to determine whether the additional credits or quarters can be established.
-The individual should be advised that they have the option of working with the SSA and that if they exercise this option and obtain a statement from the SSA indicating that the number of credits or quarters is under review, they can continue to receive SNAP benefits for up to six (6) additional months from the date of the original determination of insufficient quarters.
+The individual should be advised that he/she has the option of working with the SSA and that if he or she exercises this option and obtains a statement from the SSA indicating that the number of credits or quarters is under review, he/she can continue to receive SNAP benefits for up to six (6) additional months from the date of the original determination of insufficient quarters.